Polymer/old-docs-site/docs/elements/icons.md

 for working with individual icons and icon sets.

-It includes a standard collection of SVG icons (styleable using CSS) as well as elements to create your own icon sets in SVG or bitmap, if needed.
+It includes a standard collection of SVG icons (styleable using CSS) as well as elements to create your own icon sets using either SVG or bitmap icons.

 ## Installation